jblam251/tcgaRNAML/README.md

-## TUTORIAL: Applying Random Forest Classifiers to Gene Expression Data to Identify Cross-Cancer High-Impact Genes with varselectVenn
+## TUTORIAL: Using Random Forest Classifiers to Identify Cross-Cancer High-Impact Genes with varselectVenn

 This function generates a Venn diagram using RNA-seq data from the The Cancer Genome Atlas (TCGA) database.
 Users specify which cancer types to include (varselectVenn currently supports 2- and 3-set Venn diagrams), as well as the target variable to predict.
-The user-specified data is processed by a random forest classifier, and the variables (genes) are ranked by their influence on the model’s predictive power.
+The predictors consist of 20501 genes and their normalized gene expression values.
+The data is processed by a random forest classifier, and the variables (genes) are ranked by their influence on the model’s predictive power.
 Users specify how many of the high-importance genes to retain, and a Venn diagram is generated that shows which genes are of high-importance among the different cancer types.
 The function also returns a list object that specifies which genes were retained for each cancer type, as well as which genes were at the intersection of all specified cancers types.

 ### Example: Examining High-Importance Genes in Determining Vital Status Across Patients with Kidney Renal Clear Cell Carcinoma and Kidney Renal Papillary Cell Carcinoma
 ex01 <- varselectVenn(c("KIRC","KIRP"), 80, "vitalstatus")

 ![image](https://github.com/jblam251/tcgaRNAML/blob/master/images/KIRP-KIRC-vitastatus2.png)

 For KIRP and KIRC, all 20501 genes were ranked in terms of their impact on the random forest model's ablity to predict vital status based on gene expression levels.
 The top 80 genes were retained from each cancer type, and a Venn diagram was generated.
-Three genes were highly-important in both cancer types.
+Three genes were determined to be highly-important in preeicting vital status for both cancer types.
 These can be accessed in the returned list object:

 ex01$Intersect